Pseudorabies: Clinical signs

-Pathogenicity and virulence of SuHV-1
+Pathogenicity and virulence of PRV

 The epidemiology of Aujeszky's disease varies with the pathogenicity or virulence of the virus strain involved.
 This is best illustrated by the development of the severity of the disease in Denmark, where import of swine had been forbidden for decades up to 1972.
 Before 1964 only genital strains were spread, but then respiratory strains appeared, which subsequently were spread rapidly over the country, mainly by the trade of animals.
 In the late 1970s more virulent strains developed.
 The disease in swine became much more severe, outbreaks of respiratory disease in cattle rose dramatically, and the infection was spread airborne to other swine herds.
 The higher virulence of these virus strains was associated with a certain ability to create syncytia (cell fusion) in tissue cultures (syncytial virus strains).
 Comprehensive restriction fragment pattern analyses of virus DNA have documented that the more virulent strains had not been introduced from abroad but had developed in two steps from the original Danish strains.
 The correlation between high virulence of virus strains and syncytium formation in tissue cultures was confirmed by examinations of isolates from other countries.
 This second step in the severity development of the disease in Denmark caused the decision to eradicate.
 New outbreaks after the eradication of the indigenous infection by the end of 1985 were all caused by foreign highly virulent, syncytial strains introduced by airborne transmission from Germany.

-Briefly, SuHV-1 is spread either genitally or respiratorily.
+Briefly, PRV is spread either genitally or respiratorily.
 Genital strains have been found to be non-syncytial.
 Respiratory strains may be of relatively low or of high virulence.
 In Europe, syncytial strains have been found to be highly virulent.